lukelbd/ncparallel/README.md

 1. The input file `input.nc` is split up along some dimension into pieces, in this case named `input.0000.nc`, `input.0001.nc`, etc.
 2. The input command is called on the file pieces serially or in parallel (depending on the value passed to `-p`), in this case with  `command input.0000.nc output.0000.nc`, `command input.0001.nc output.0001.nc`, etc.
 3. The resulting output files are combined along the same dimension into the requested output file name, in this case `output.nc`.

+The optional arguments are as follows:

+* `-d=NAME`: The dimension name along which we split the file.
+Defaults to `lat`.
+* `-n=NUM`: The number of file pieces to generate.
+Defaults to `8`.
+* `-p=NUM`: The maximum number of parallel processes.
+Defaults to the `-n` argument but can also be smaller.
+* `-f`: If passed and dimension is a "record" (i.e. unlimited) dimension, it is changed to fixed length.
+* `-s`: If passed, silent mode is enabled.
+* `-k`: If passed, temporary files are not deleted.

 If you do not want parallel processing and instead just want to split up the file into more manageable pieces,